Skip to main content

 2. Click Create Environment.

-3. Name your deployment environment.
+3. In the Name field, write the name of your deployment environment.
 For example, "Production."

 Create and run a job

 Jobs are a set of dbt commands that you want to run on a schedule.
-For example, dbt run and dbt test.
+For example, dbt build.

 As the jaffle_shop business gains more customers, and those customers create more orders, you will see more records added to your source data.
 Because you materialized the customers model as a table, you'll need to periodically rebuild your table to ensure that the data stays up-to-date.
 This update will happen when you run a job.

-4. Under "Commands," add these commands as part of your job if you don't see them:
+4. Under Commands, add this command as part of your job if you don't see it:

 Congratulations 🎉!
 You've just deployed your first dbt project!